 Frozen AC in Southwest Georgia?
 Call Harrell King!

-It’s great to know why you’re having problems with a frozen air conditioner, but it’s always best to call a professional HVAC technician when you need repairs.
+It’s good to know why you’re having problems with a frozen air conditioner, but it’s always best to call a professional HVAC technician when you need repairs.
 Sometimes, trying to “do-it-yourself” could result in more problems than you originally started with.
 Plus, doing your own repairs could void the manufacturer’s warranty on your system!